2/20/2025

 Chief Executive Officer

-I'd say that one of the things that as I look at the total consensus numbers that were out there, the street probably took the TSA related costs and took it, thought about it as discontinued ops because we said no stranded costs.
+I'd say the one other piece there, as I look at the total consensus numbers that were out there, We, the street probably took the TSA related costs and took it, thought about it as discontinued ops because we said no stranded costs.
 We're no stranded costs coming out of 2025 post the transition service agreement.
-So there's several million dollars that remains on our corporate P&L in 25 associated with the TSA of the sale attacks that will be out of, it'll be off the P&L by the end of 25, but there's several million there that I don't think was accounted for.
+So there's several million dollars that remains on our corporate P&L in 25 associated with the TSA of the sale of tax that will be out of, it'll be off the P&L by the end of 25, but there's there's several million there that I don't think was accounted for.

 speaker